maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 ### LabelSmoothing loss on everything!

+**Note**: don't want to use label smoothing over CE when [pre-training](https://arxiv.org/abs/1906.02629) or when [training teachers in self-training/knowledge distillation](https://arxiv.org/abs/2010.16402)

 ### Proper size of validation set

 Run model with same hyperparameters 5 times, see the `std` of metric as well as standard error (`std/sqrt(n)`) to see how consistent it is